 School violence: parents’ right to know

-What most parents don’t know is that there are laws mandating that schools report incidences of violence, crime, expulsion, and even bullying, and every state is required to make that data publically available on a school-by-school basis.
+What most parents don’t know is that there are laws mandating that schools report incidences of violence, crime, expulsion, and even bullying, and every state is required to make that data publicly available on a school-by-school basis.

 Unfortunately, this is one of the many areas that states and schools have ignored about No Child Left Behind laws.
 Each school is charged with using federal funding to establish a plan for keeping that school safe and drug free.
 Yet according to GreatSchools data researchers, few states have readily available online resources for this information.